The Return of Bruno (album)

-The Return of Bruno is the debut studio album by American actor Bruce Willis.
-Released by Motown Records in January 1987, the album contains backing musicians including Booker T. Jones, the Pointer Sisters, and the Temptations.
-It is a companion piece to an HBO special of the same name, which aired shortly after the album's release.
+The Return of Bruno is the debut album by the American actor Bruce Willis, singing as his fictional alter ego Bruno Radolini.
+Released by Motown Records in January 1987, the album shows Willis singing and playing harmonica on a collection of R&B classics plus some new songs.
+The album was promoted by the HBO special The Return of Bruno which aired shortly after the album's release.
 A re-issue was distributed by Razor & Tie in 1997.

+The album was preceded in December 1986 by the lead single "Respect Yourself" which hit number 5 on the Billboard Hot 100.
+Willis is backed on the song by the Pointer Sisters who deliver a rendition faithful to the original 1971 soul hit by the Staple Singers.
+"Respect Yourself" was the only single from the album that received significant US airplay.

+The Return of Bruno received mixed reviews.
+Many fans of Willis's acting career were dissatisfied with their purchase of the album.

 Overview

 The album peaked at number 14 on the US Billboard 200.
 In the United Kingdom, the album peaked at number 4 on the UK Albums Chart.
 Willis was awarded a US Gold album in March 1987.

+The lead single "Respect Yourself" reached number 5 on the Billboard Hot 100, number 7 on the UK Singles Chart, and number 8 on the Canadian RPM Top Singles chart.
+A music video was made depicting Willis as a bartender playing a harmonica, featuring June Pointer singing and dancing, backed by a male doo-wop group.
+Willis promoted the song by performing it with the Pointer Sisters on their television special The Pointer Sisters – Up All Nite which was broadcast on January 23, 1987.
+In the storyline, the sisters encounter him playing the harmonica in the Palomino nightclub in North Hollywood, and they join him on stage.

-The lead single "Respect Yourself", a duet with June Pointer featuring background vocals by the Pointer Sisters, was a hit.
-It peaked at number 5 on the US Billboard Hot 100, number 7 on the UK Singles Chart and number 8 on the Canadian RPM Top Singles chart.
-Follow-up singles "Young Blood" and "Under the Boardwalk" did not fare nearly as well, peaking at number 68 and number 59, in the US respectively.
-Though "Under the Boardwalk" fared poorly in the US, in the UK the single reached number 2 in the charts and became the UK's 12th best-selling single of 1987.
-Other singles were released in the United Kingdom, including "Secret Agent Man" (peaked at number 43) and "Comin' Right Up" (peaked at number 73).
+The follow-up singles "Young Blood" and "Under the Boardwalk" did not fare nearly as well, peaking at number 68 and number 59 in the US.
+"Under the Boardwalk" reached number 2 in the UK charts and became the UK's 12th best-selling single of 1987.
+Other singles were released in the UK, including "Secret Agent Man" (number 43) and "Comin' Right Up" (number 73).

-A TV special (and home video release), similarly titled The Return of Bruno, was released at the same time.
+A TV special (and home video release), titled The Return of Bruno, was released at the same time.
 It was produced as a "mockumentary" purporting to chronicle the career of Bruno Radolini (Willis).
 It was directed by Jim Yukich and produced by Paul Flattery for their company, Split Screen.
 It was nominated for a CableACE Award for writing.